Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 When you select a provider who is out-of-network, your insurer may still provide partial benefits, but with higher patient responsibility and more approvals required.

 Many insurance plans cover diagnostic testing, and some cover IUI or IVF with limits or certain criteria.
-Benefits are highly plan-specific.
+Benefits are highly plan-specific, which is why it's so important to review all the details.

 These programs often bundle services and medications differently than traditional insurance.
 Provide your member details to your Financial Coordinator and they'll be happy to work with your benefits provider to ensure a smooth journey.